 When you invoice your clients after goods or services are delivered, it’s essentially giving them an interest-free loan.
 During periods of high inflation, the money you collect later will be worth far less than it was worth when you delivered.
 Look for ways to improve your accounts receivable process, such as shortening payment terms or incentivizing prompt payments.

 As a small business owner, the cash you have in your hands today and how you manage it determines how your company weathers inflation.
-If slow-paying clients are preventing you from growing, investing, or fortifying your business against inflation, factoring can help by providing you with immediate payment for your B2B invoices.
+If slow-paying clients are preventing you from growing, investing, or fortifying your business against inflation, factoring can help small businesses by providing immediate B2B invoice payments.
 To learn more or get started, request a complimentary rate quote from Charter Capital.